Mark Lowcock: Other activities

 In January 2022 Lowcock was appointed to chair a Public Inquiry into the Sheffield street tree dispute.
 The inquiry held live-streamed public hearings in the autumn of 2022.
-Lowcock has said its report will be published by March 2023.
+A comprehensive report was published in March 2023 and received wide publicity.

 Recognition

 In 2011, Lowcock was appointed Companion of the Order of the Bath (CB).
 In the 2017 New Year Honours, he was appointed Knight Commander of the Order of the Bath (KCB) for public service, particularly to International Development.

 Personal life

 Lowcock is married to Julia Watson and has three children.